Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 \subsection{Cracking}

-We further demonstrate that \sn's index can easily be used for ``cracking''~\cite{idreos2007database}.
+We further demonstrated that \sn's indexes can be ``cracked''~\cite{idreos2007database}.
 To show this, we executed an aggregation query followed by a \supg query and vice versa.
-We used the target DNN annotations from the first query to improve \sn's index before executing the second query.
+We used the target labeler annotations from the first query to improve \sn's index before executing the second query.
 We use the same quality/runtime metrics as for queries with statistical guarantees.

 As shown in Table~\ref{table:eval-cracking}, \sn improves in performance for both queries.
 In particular, \sn can improve (decrease) the false positive rate for \supg queries by up to 1.7$\times$ after repeated queries.